Laharah/convertFlac/README.md

         -c, --clone         makes a clone of given directory, copying non-flac files and placing converted files in their correct place. if no output path is defined, 'SOURCEPATH [MP3]' will be used.
 Output directory must not already exsist.
 DOES NOT IMPLY '-r'.

-        -r, --recursive     recurses through a directory looking for flac files to convert, often used in conjuntion with '-c'.
-Maintains directory structure for converted files
+        -r, --recursive     recurses through a directory looking for flac files to convert.
+Often used in conjuntion with '-c' to maintain directory structure for converted files

+        --delete-flacs      delete input flacs after transcode.
+Cleans up empty directories as well. (use without "-c" or "-o" to simulate an inplace transcode).

         -f, --overwrite     forces overwriting if files already exsist.
-Affects cloning as well.

       Custom Lame Settings:
         Options for customizing the settings lame will use to convert the flac